 1. Which license is required to run Rocky on GPUs?

-For example, if you have one A100 card (108 SMs), you can run your Rocky simulations on that card without needing any additional HPC license.
-In the same way, if you have four RTX 3060 cards (28 SM’s each) you can run on multi-GPU as the total SM’s count in this case is 112.*
+For example, if you have one A100 card (108 SMs), you can run your Rocky simulation without needing any additional HPC license.
+In the same way, if you have four RTX 3060 cards (28 SM’s each), you can run on multi-GPU as the total SM’s count in this case is 112.*

 HPC features required according to the card(s) SM count